Free fermionic and parafermionic multispin quantum chains with non-homogeneous interacting ranges: Conclusions

-We believe that the knowledge of these new free-fermionic and free parafermionic quantum chains will be useful to probe new physical ideas and also for the production of toy models of many-body interactions for testing numerical algorithms.
+In general however the models although exact integrable are non conformally invariant at their critical points since $z\neq 1$.
+Since most of the studied critical quantum chains are conformally invariant, the models presented in this paper are useful to probe new physical ideas and also for the production of toy models of many-body interactions for testing numerical algorithms.